steveukx/git-js/simple-git/readme.md

 -  `.checkIsRepo()` gets whether the current working directory is a descendent of a git repository.
 -  `.checkIsRepo('bare')` gets whether the current working directory is within a bare git repo (see either [git clone --bare](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---bare) or [git init --bare](https://git-scm.com/docs/git-init#Documentation/git-init.txt---bare)).
 -  `.checkIsRepo('root')` gets whether the current working directory is the root directory for a repo (sub-directories will return false).

+## git show

+- `.show(options)` show various types of objects for example the file content at a certain commit. `options` is the single value string or any [options](#how-to-specify-options) supported by the [git show](https://git-scm.com/docs/git-show) command.
+- `.showBuffer(options)` same as the `.show` api, but returns the Buffer content directly to allow for showing binary file content.

 ## git status